Rhône Glacier: Evolution

 Because of its easy accessibility the evolution of the Rhône Glacier has been observed since the 19th century.
-During the last 120 years, the glacier has retreated approximately 1300 metres, leaving behind a track of naked stone.
+During the last 120 years, the glacier has retreated approximately 1300 m, leaving behind a track of naked stone.

 Slowing the retreat

-For several years, UV-resistant fleecy white blankets have been installed during the warm periods, covering about 5 acres of the retreating glacier to reduce its melting.
-It's estimated that this effort reduces the melting by up to 70%.
+For several years, UV-resistant fleecy white blankets have been installed during the warm periods, covering about 5 acre of the retreating glacier to reduce its melting.
+It is estimated that this effort reduces the melting by up to 70%.
 In addition to the global implications of increasing climate warming and instability, the local economy is at risk of losing business income from glacier tourists who have flocked to the area since 1870 to walk through "a long and winding ice grotto with glistening blue walls and a leaky ceiling".
 In 2018, photographers Simon Norfolk and Klaus Thymann created a series of photographs titled "Shroud" displaying the wrapped glacier for the charity organisation Project Pressure to draw attention to the glacial retreat.
 Of particular concern in recent studies has been the loss of not only ice but of biological heritage in the form of microrganisms contained within the ice and soil.